Biden will send Mexico surplus vaccines, as U.S. seeks help on immigration enforcement

 The United States is well ahead of virtually all other countries in the number of total covid deaths, but is now also at the top of the list of vaccine distribution.
 Biden said last week that all Americans 18 and over would be eligible to receive doses by May 1.

-In recent weeks, Mexican Foreign Minister Marcelo Ebrard has worked closely with Secretary of State Antony Blinken as well as Roberta Jacobson, the former U.S. ambassador to Mexico who Biden has named as a southern border coordinator, officials from both countries said.
+In recent weeks, Ebrard has worked closely with Secretary of State Antony Blinken as well as Roberta Jacobson, the former U.S. ambassador to Mexico who Biden has named as a southern border coordinator, officials from both countries said.

 “It’s not a quid pro quo, it’s a parallel negotiation,” said a senior Mexican diplomat who was not authorized to discuss the conversations.
 “If there is no mass vaccination campaign in Mexico, it makes it more difficult to open the border to nonessential activities.
 So vaccinations in Mexico are a benefit to the U.S.”